isc-projects/kea/doc/sphinx/arm/hooks-lease-query.rst

     that a sent message does not mean that previous messages were received: both kernel and network can buffer them.

-There should be common TLS parameters when TLS will be supported.
+There should be common TLS parameters once TLS is supported.

 For instance: